microtrain/bootcamp/99-Appendix/Cloud/AWS-Night.md

-# Amazon Web Services (AWS)
+# Amazon Web Services (AWS) Basics

-In this unit we will launch a cloud infrastructure.
+In this section we will launch a cloud infrastructure.
 This will include
 * Creating an AWS account
 * Spinning up a web server on EC2
 * Configuraing an Elastic IP